 Use the time off to practice some well-earned self-care.
 Reduce your stress, recoup, and refocus.
 Taking a vacation and getting away from the normal grind is good for your health and your productivity.

 For each person, this self-care will mean something different.
 For some, this means spending more time with family and friends or this may be the perfect time to take up a hobby.
 Ultimately, do something that leaves you feeling refreshed and is not related to your work.
 You will return to your work with a new outlook and ability!

 Looking for more gigs?
-Join GigSalad for free and be discovered by local event planners!
+Join GigSalad and be discovered by local event planners!